Size ranking: 75th

 Nubecula Major is the Large Magellanic Cloud, reminiscent of the cloud

 that caps the real Table Mountain.
-For Lacaille’s original depiction see here.
+Click to see Lacaille’s original depiction.